-Karin Morey, Rivercrest · Edited 2d ago

-- 1) Spell my name right - 2) NextDoor is not "approved" as an official means of communication for any committee of the city.
+Karin Morey, Rivercrest · Edited 2d ago 1) Spell my name right 2) NextDoor is not "approved" as an official means of communication for any committee of the city.
 This is a forum for citizens of Oregon City to share information and events as individuals.
-It is NOT a forum to post bias and grind your personal axe. - 3) Take your diatribes elsewhere, respect differing opinions and allow civil discourse of local issues without posting non-related links. - 4) If you didn't get your way, so sad.
-Most of us haven't at sometime in life, get on with it, pull up our britches and move forward. - Thank 4 Thanks
+It is NOT a forum to post bias and grind your personal axe.
+3) Take your diatribes elsewhere, respect differing opinions and allow civil discourse of local issues without posting non-related links.
+4) If your diatribute the provider of the complete the provider of the complete the provider of the city.

+4) If you didn't get your way, so sad.
+Most of us haven't at sometime in life, get on with it, pull up our britches and move forward.

+C Thank 4 Thanks